 Let’s take a look at how you can study various marketing channels.

-If you’re looking to do some Content Marketing, it can be a good idea to study the content that is doing well in your niche.
+If you’re looking to do some Content Marketing, it can be a good idea to study the content that is doing well in your niche so you can work out your own content marketing strategy.
 You can use Buzzsumo to achieve this.

 As a general rule, actionable content works well, when it comes to Content Marketing.